 The WIIS involves the collaborative work of four separate organisations.
 It is led by the Chemicals Regulation Directorate (CRD), formerly the Pesticides Safety Directorate.
 They are the 'Competent Authority' for the approval and regulation of pesticides and some other chemicals.
 Natural England (NE) manage the Scheme on the behalf of CRD and undertake site enquiries into pesticide exposure and, Fera Science Ltd (Fera) carry out pesticide analysis and, if appropriate, the Animal and Plant Health Agency (APHA) carry out post mortems on wildlife.
 At Fera the Wildlife Incident Unit (WIU) will analyse samples for pesticides. and give an interpretation of the result based on information from the agencies involved.

 Contact your local Bee Inspector or one of the Team at the NBU immediately.
 They can advise you on what to do.
 However, it would be a good idea at this point to collect a sample of the affected bees.
 A sample of at least 200 bees is required for the analysis.
 It may be advisable to collect a sample of bees for yourself, should you wish to have an independent analysis carried out.
-You may send this sample directly to the WIU with a covering letter explaining the circumstances if your wish, or wait for a bee inspector to visit.
 Information on how to send samples is provided in the section submitting samples to the NBU.

 Once received at the WIU the sample will be booked in and Natural England will be alerted of a potential incident.
 A Natural England Wildlife Adviser will liaise with the ABI and also contact you for any further details on the incident before reviewing the available information.
 The adviser may arrange for a bee inspector to visit if he has not already done so.
 The wildlife adviser will decide whether there are sufficient grounds for the case to be taken forward and to be entered into the WIIS scheme as a suspect pesticide incident.
 The NE Wildlife Adviser will inform you of that decision and may also arrange a site visit to gather further information about possible sources of pesticide exposure.